Lindefor/lindefor-tljun-dd2482/tutorial/step1.md

 ```bash
 curl localhost:3000
 ```
 You should see a welcoming message!
-Alright, we're now set to move on to the tutorial.
+Go back to Tab1 and enter Ctrl+c to stop the server.
+We're now set to move on to the tutorial.